-Deciding on decking materials used to be simple a few decades ago: you just get a wooden deck.
+Deciding on decking materials used to be simple.
+You simply bought wood.
 Nowadays, there are many other materials you can select from, and composite decking is one of the top choices among many Maryland homeowners.
 At North American Deck and Patio, we get numerous requests for composite decks from customers who already did their research and understand the value of this investment.
 In case you need a bit more information before you decide, feel free to explore this page or just give us a call with any questions!

 Benefits of Composite Decking